Arkosen/BreakCA/README.md

 GenomicAlignments	1.10.0,
 VariantAnnotation	1.20.2

+# OS Requirements
+This collection of scripts was run on Linux.
+We provide a bash script to build feature map and run predictions.
+Before running .bash convert to Linux format and set permissions.

+The feature map building scripts can be run using breakCA.bash shell script in linux:

+sed -i -e 's/\r$//' ./breakCA.bash
+chmod +x ./breakCA.bash
+./breakCA.bash -a path to R -b .bam -p .bed -o output directory -g fasta file for genome

+Prediction on feature map can be can be run using predict.bash shell script in linux:

+sed -i -e 's/\r$//' ./predict.bash
+chmod +x ./predict.bash
+./predict.bash -a path to R -o output directory -w peaks -m model -g 0

+Note: when g=0 QD from GATK is not added, when g=1 QD is added provided the output directory contain file named gatk.indels.vcf which can be generated for each sample using GATK HaplotypeCaller

 # Instruction to run on data
 All samples are aligned using BWA-MEM using default params.
 All read with MAPQ>30 is kept for analysis.